By telephone: (+44) 01879 220793

 How are we funded?

-We are extremely fortunate to be supported by the generosity of people and organisations both at home and abroad, and are largely funded by donations, admission fees, membership subscriptions and grants.
+We are extremely fortunate to be supported by the generosity of people and organisations both at home and abroad, and are largely funded by donations, membership subscriptions and grants.
 We are especially grateful to our major funders, which include the Tiree Community Windfall Fund and the Heritage Lottery Fund.

 Support our work